Gabriela Sabatini

-Gabriela Beatriz Sabatini ([gaˈβɾjela saβaˈtini]; born 16 May 1970) is an Argentine-Italian former professional tennis player.
-A former world No. 3 in both singles and doubles, Sabatini was one of the leading players from the mid-1980s to the mid-1990s, amassing 41 titles.
-In singles, Sabatini won the 1990 US Open, the Tour Finals in 1988 and 1994, and was runner-up at Wimbledon 1991, the 1988 US Open, and the silver medalist at the 1988 Olympics.
-In doubles, Sabatini won Wimbledon in 1988 partnering Steffi Graf, and reached three French Open finals.
-Among Open era players who did not reach the world No. 1 ranking, Sabatini has the most wins over reigning world No. 1 ranked players.
-In 2006, she was inducted into the International Tennis Hall of Fame and in 2018 Tennis Magazine ranked her as the 20th-greatest female player of the preceding 50 years.
+Gabriela Beatriz Sabatini ([gaˈβɾjela saβaˈtini]; born 16 May 1970) is an Argentine former professional tennis player.
+A former world No. 3 in both singles and doubles, Sabatini was one of the leading players from the mid-1980s to the mid-1990s, amassing 41 titles across both disciplines.

+In singles, Sabatini won the 1990 US Open, the WTA Finals in 1988 and 1994, and was runner-up at Wimbledon 1991, the 1988 US Open, and the silver medalist at the 1988 Olympics.
+In doubles, she won Wimbledon in 1988 partnering with Steffi Graf, and reached three French Open finals.
+Among Open Era players who did not reach the world No. 1 ranking, Sabatini has the most wins over reigning No. 1 players.
+In 2006, she was inducted into the International Tennis Hall of Fame, and in 2018, Tennis Magazine ranked her as the 20th-greatest female player of the preceding 50 years.